OdiaNLP/odianlp.github.io/docs/NLP/course-toc.md

 These are the basic knowledge needed to go ahead with this course.

-1. Basic Python programming knoweldge which includes
+1. Basic Python programming knowledge which includes
     1. Python data types: string, integer, list, set and dictionary
     2. Basic looping using for loop
     3. Conditional operators if..else